shajra/bluos-nix/README.md

 | [fabrice.aeschbacher/bluos-controller-linux](https://gitlab.com/fabrice.aeschbacher/bluos-controller-linux) | P7ZIP+NodeJS/NPM+…                             | AppImage       |
 | This project                                                                                                | Nix package manager                            | Nix package    |

 Nix is a package manager we can use to both build and install the controller.
 NixOS is a distribution that uses this package manager, but we can install Nix on any Linux distribution.
-Nix can install with not worry of conflict alongside other package managers such as APT, Yum, Pacman, etc.
+Nix, by design, installs packages without conflicts with other package managers such as APT, Yum, Pacman, etc.

 A primary motivation to use Nix is to reduce build dependencies.
-This is not dissimilar from the optional usage of Podman or Docker of `bs-bashpatch`, but Nix offers an architecture for reproducible builds well above what Podman or Docker can accomplish.
-If you're new to Nix this project bundles a few guides to get you started:
+This approach is not dissimilar from the optional usage of Podman or Docker of `bs-bashpatch`, but Nix offers an architecture for reproducible builds well above what Podman or Docker can accomplish.
+If you're new to Nix, this project bundles a few guides to get you started:

 -   [Introduction to Nix and motivations to use it](doc/nix-introduction.md)
 -   [Nix installation and configuration guide](doc/nix-installation.md)
 -   [Nix end user guide](doc/nix-usage-flakes.md)
 -   [Introduction to the Nix programming language](doc/nix-language.md)

 Ultimately, we're trading complexity.
 You take on the complexity of installing the Nix package manager (or running NixOS).
-After that projects like this can more easily build applications without you having to worry about having the right software installed and configured.
+After that, projects like this can more easily build applications without you having to worry about having the right software installed and configured.
 All you need is Nix.

 # Usage<a id="sec-3"></a>